KrisEllaDavid/libroware/README.md

-# LibroWare - Library Management System
+# LibroWare - Library Management System - (For deployment)

 LibroWare is a modern library management system built with React, TypeScript, Node.js, Apollo GraphQL, and PostgreSQL.
 It allows libraries to manage books, users, borrowing, and more through an intuitive interface.